 - Making Waves: Creating good changes that can help many folks down the road

-For Alyssa, the best part of the case was “knowing we were really helping somebody who really deserved our help and who really truthfully was innocent and really spent time behind bars for a crime they didn’t commit.”
+For Ilyssa, the best part of this wrongful conviction case was “knowing we were really helping somebody who really deserved our help and who really truthfully was innocent and really spent time behind bars for a crime they didn’t commit.”

 Spotting Lawyers Who Put People First